 If filter does not matches: It is not accessible

-- Global rules are subtractive, they must all be matched for a record to be accessible
+Global rules are subtractive, they must all be matches for a record to be accessible

 3. Field Access:

 An ORM field can have a groups attribute providing a list of groups.
 If the current user is not in one of the listed groups, he will not have access to the field.

 There is restriction for Workflow transitions to some specific groups.

 Go through : Settings -> Workflow -> Transitions

 Source Activity: Which define starting state of transition(eg. purchase)

 Destination Activity: Which define ending state of transition(eg: cash_payment)